ondrej-kvasnovsky/java-handbook/event-driven-non-blocking-frameworks/vertx.md

 Vert.x is an entire toolkit and ecosystem of pluggable modules on top of Netty for building reactive applications on top of the JVM.

+Issues with threads that Vert.x with Netty solved: A large block of memory has to be allocated and initialized for the thread stack.
+System calls need to be made to register the native thread with the host OS.
+Descriptors needs to be created, initialized and added to JVM internal data structures.

 ### Hello world

 Here are [many use cases](http://vertx.io/docs/) for Vert.x, but lets create hello world app as HTTP server.